Crevalcore train crash: Psychological issues

-The eeriness of the disaster scene, along with the severity of the accident, led to psychological distress among both the survivors and the responders.
+The eeriness of the disaster scene, along with the severity of the crash, led to psychological distress among both the survivors and the responders.
 Psychologists were sent to the crash site in order to cope with shocked passengers and firemen.
-The response to the Crevalcore accident was later used as a case study by Bologna University of Psychology.
+The response to the Crevalcore crash was later used as a case study by Bologna University of Psychology.

 Survivors' reactions were mixed: some of them displayed disbelief about the happening, while many were shocked into silence.
 Some exhibited irrational behaviors, such as crying for a miracle, or thanking the Virgin Mary while running in circles.

 Feeling of powerlessness on the part of survivors who tried to help the injured was a major cause of post-traumatic disorders.
 Some survivors experienced "survivor's guilt", believing that they could have given more help.

 Fog framed a horrific panorama for the firemen and medical personnel reaching the scene.
 The ghostly wreck – much bigger than expected – emerged from the fog "like a movie scene" (as stated by a rescuer questioned by University psychologists), just four to five meters away from the torn carriages.

 Rescuers who concentrated intently on their tasks were found to have coped better with the psychological pressure.
 Some firemen kept working well beyond usual limits, trying to overcome their feelings with excessive work.
 Less experienced or less well trained rescuers experienced confusion and trauma when confronted with the unexpected enormity of the tragedy; this led to logistic problems, slowing the response.

 Hallucinations were documented among some responders (for example, a severed human head was seen above the piled up coaches), inducing some cases of mass hysteria.
 Cries from the injured people were deemed a main cause of psychological breakdowns among the rescuers.

-After the Crevalcore accident, new procedures of stress management and psychological counseling were developed to help responders better cope with the consequences arising from this sort of incident, moving from self-managed stress control (such as, for example, relying on the need to keep a "tough guy" stance in front of fellow responders) to a group-based approach (one such approach involves conducting "ceremonies" to help those involved rationalize the shocking experiences).
+After the Crevalcore crash, new procedures of stress management and psychological counseling were developed to help responders better cope with the consequences arising from this sort of incident, moving from self-managed stress control (such as, for example, relying on the need to keep a "tough guy" stance in front of fellow responders) to a group-based approach (one such approach involves conducting "ceremonies" to help those involved rationalize the shocking experiences).

 Almost all the responders, relatives and survivors who experienced mental problems ultimately managed to overcome them with help from counselors.